truvhq/quickstart/README.md

 - [Node](https://github.com/citadelid/quickstart/blob/master/node/README.md)
 - [Ruby on Rails](https://github.com/citadelid/quickstart/blob/master/ruby/README.md)

-# Run you first verification
+# Run your first verification
 ## Overview
 The Quickstart app emulates the experience of an applicant going through a background check/income verification and visiting the applicant portal.

-Before using Citadel for verification, applicants fill out the form.
+Before using Citadel for verification, an applicant fills out the form.

 To streamline the process and make employment/income verification easy and instant, we "hide" the form behind the button.